 - There is always room for honest, hard-working people in the business.

-- Now may be the time to get your education and learn the basics so you’re ready to capitalize on the real estate rebound that will come.
+- Now may be the time to get your education and learn the basics so you’re ready to capitalize on the real estate rebound.

 “Are real estate companies looking for new agents?”